 It can be quite confusing to tell which containers and cutlery are actually compostable and which ones are not.
-The same is true for other plastic-appearing items.
-For the purposes of this trial, we are avoiding this problem and requiring that these kind of items be kept from the collection cart.
+The same is true for other plastic-appearing items, like bags.

 I cannot put food packaging and food wrapping into the cart.
 Why?

-Most food packaging, like butter wrappers and potato chip bags, are not compostable.
+Most food packaging, like butter wrappers and potato chip bags, are plastic or covered in a coating where they will not break down like regular paper.
 They belong in the trash.

 What about chopsticks or bamboo utensils?
 Are those okay?

 No, not for this program.
-Chopsticks and other wooden utensils behave like brush or sticks that can lead to blockages in the digester.
+Chopsticks and other wooden utensils behave like brush or sticks that can lead to blockages in this digester.